 - Wednesday 1 PM dismissals when students can choose to attend extracurricular clubs and explore their own interests (school staff participates in professional development at this time)

-- Multi-aged classrooms (in grades 1 - 2 and 3 - 4), allowing students to stay with the same teacher for two years, strengthening relationships and mastery of content
+- Teacher Looping (in grades 1 - 2 and 3 - 4, 5-6 and 7-8), allowing students to stay with the same teacher for two years, strengthening relationships and mastery of content.

 - Standards Based Grading, so that teachers can track student progress and achievements and encourage a positive growth mindset rather than assign punitive letter grades